 - In a deep pie plate or large shallow bowl, whisk together buttermilk, egg and hot sauce.

 - Dip shrimp in beaten buttermilk mixture then add back into the cornmeal breading and shake liberally to coat well.
-Place coated shrimp on a baking sheet.
+Place coated shrimp on a baking sheet and let set for at least 15 minutes.

-- While coating sets, add 2 – 2 1/2 inches of oil to a deep pot and heat over medium high heat.
+- While coating sets, add 2 – 2 1/2 inches of oil to a deep pot and heat over medium high heat until the temperature reaches at least 350 F.

-- Fry shrimp until golden brown but don’t fry too long.
-Shrimp doesn’t take too long to cook.
+- Fry shrimp until golden brown but don't fry too long (about 2-3 minutes each side).
+Shrimp doesn't take too long to cook.

 Notes

-- You can also freeze fried shrimp.
-Place them in a single layer on a baking sheet to freeze individually, and then transfer them to a ziplock freezer bag.
+- Freezer: Place them in a single layer on a baking sheet to freeze individually, and then transfer them to a ziplock freezer bag.
 They can last up to 2 months in the freezer.

-- To reheat, use an oven or toaster oven to restore their crispiness.
+- Reheating: Use an oven or toaster oven better yet an air-fryer at 350 F to restore their crispiness.
+Bake or air fry for about 5 minutes.
 Never use the microwave boos!!
+The breading won’t be crispy at all!

 Nutrition